Personalised Medicine for Ulcerative Colitis

 University of Oxford

-Biologic medicines are one of the main types of treatment for Ulcerative Colitis.
-But people respond differently to each type of biologic.
-And some people do not respond to any of them, and surgery may be needed.
+Biologic medicines are an important treatment option for Ulcerative Colitis.
+But people respond differently to each biologic.
+Some people do not respond to biological medicines and may need surgery.

-Because doctors cannot predict which biologic will work for each person, they use a ‘try and see’ approach.
+Doctors cannot predict which biologic will work for each person.
+They use a ‘try and see’ approach.
 This means they try one biologic and if it does not work, they will try another one.
-This can mean that some people try several different biologics before either finding one that works for them or opting for surgery.
-This can be difficult for the person being treated because it can take a long time to find the right treatment for them.
-They may also experience side effects while trying the different biologics.
+This can mean that some people try several different biologics before either finding one that works for them.
+It can take a long time.
+They may also experience side effects while from the different biologics.

-The goal of this research is to be able to predict which biologic will work from the start and avoid the ‘try and see’ approach.
+This research looked at whether it is possible to predict which biologic will work from the start.
+This would avoid the 'try and see' approach.

-What this could mean for people with Crohn’s and Colitis
+What this could mean for people with Colitis

-This study could help pave the way to personalised treatment for people with Ulcerative Colitis.
-This would mean people with Ulcerative Colitis will not have to wait as long before finding a treatment that works for them.
+Researchers hope this study will help to develop a personalised approach to treatments.
+This would mean people with Colitis will not have to wait as long before finding a medicine that works for them.
 They would get the medicine that is right for them, right from the start.

-This research may also help to develop new medicines for people with Ulcerative Colitis.
-Looking at the different patterns of inflammation may identify new targets that could be used to develop new medicines.
+This research may also help to develop new medicines for people with Colitis.
+Looking at the different patterns of inflammation may identify new targets.
+These targets could be used to develop new medicines.
 This could benefit people who do not respond well to current medicines.

-Who is leading this research: Dr Matthias Friedrich, Nuffield Department of Medicine, University of Oxford
+Who is lead this research: Dr Matthias Friedrich, Nuffield Department of Medicine, University of Oxford

 Our funding: £76,988.28